 Tullow's first African licence was acquired in Senegal in 1986.
 The transformational acquisition in 2004 of Energy Africa was a further step in the African portfolio growth, bringing with it five African producing countries.
 Then in 2007 the Hardman Resources acquisition brought Tullow the operatorship of EA-2 in Uganda and production in Mauritania.

 The next stage of the African production growth story was in November 2010 when first oil from the Jubilee field in Ghana was produced into the FPSO.
-The next stage of the Jubilee field development, Phase 1A, is now underway with Jubilee production expected to be in excess of 120,000 bopd by the end of 2013.
-The TEN plan of development in Ghana was approved by the government in May 2013 representing Tullow's second major development project in the country.
+The next stage of the Jubilee field development, Phase 1A, is now underway with Jubilee expected to produce around 100,000 bopd in 2014.
+The TEN plan of development in Ghana was approved by the government in May 2013 representing Tullow's second major development project in the country with the development project now underway with first oil expected in mid 2016.

-The Group has a number of high-impact exploration wells across West and North Africa planned throughout 2013.
+The Group has a number of high-impact exploration wells across West and North Africa planned throughout 2014.
 Expertise in core plays and a focus on execution creates the opportunity for further material exploration upside.
-A major campaign of wells commenced in Mauritania in August 2013 which is targeting significant resource potential.
-In early 2014, Tullow will drill its first well in offshore Guinea.
+A campaign of wells commenced in Mauritania in August 2013 which is targeting significant resource potential.
+In April 2014, Tullow will drill its first well in offshore Guinea.